shop-planner/shop3/README.md

 * **ACL**: Allegro Common Lisp: Available from [franz.com](https://franz.com).
   Unlike the previous two implementations, this is a *commercial* software product.
+* **LispWorks**: Recently we have been given a license to test SHOP3 on [LispWorks](http://www.lispworks.com/), and have verified that the SHOP3 test suite passes on LW.
+Like Allegro, LispWorks is a *commercial* lisp implementation.

-We regularly test SHOP3 on all three of these lisp implementations, using an exhaustive test suite.
+We regularly test SHOP3 on all of these lisp implementations, using an exhaustive test suite.
 There are at least a handful of other CL implementations, both open source and commercial, but we have not tested them with SHOP3.
+Attempts to run SHOP3 on ECL, ABCL, and clisp have *not* been successful.
 Patches to make SHOP3 work with other implementations are welcomed, but we have no plans to add support to any others ourselves.

+Note that we have not tested SHOP3 on the free versions of ACL or LispWorks, and we do not expect it to work well on these platforms because of their resource limitations.
+For hobbyist projects, we suggest SBCL or CCL instead.

 ### Obtaining the code